ko4iyy/check-connect/README.md

 This file was made for and tested on a Raspberry PI4 running Archlinux, but may work on other linux platforms running Allstar to connect to other nodes; with some minor tweaks.

-Run install as root or as sudo.
-Run down the menu items in order
+Run install as root or as sudo. (sudo bash install.sh) Run down the menu items in order
 1 - Enter the numerical value for you Allstar node
 2 - Enter the numerical value of the Allstar node you are connecting to